Common UPS® Shipping Fees And Surcharges

 Missing or invalid account number: This broadly covers missing information regarding account numbers for the shipper, consignee or other third parties responsible for paying shipping charges or receiving items.
 This also includes unauthorized consignees.

 Over maximum limits: UPS will reject a small package shipment if it exceeds 150 pounds, 108 inches in length or a total of 165 inches in length and girth.
-If your package is over the maximum limit, consider shipping freight.
-Learn more about when to ship freight vs parcel.
+Learn about UPS weight and size limits and when to consider LTL freight.

 Peak surcharge: This includes busy times of the year, typically between late November and January, but may occur at any time when shipment volume spikes.